San Bernardino County Superior Court provides an interpreter for all courtroom proceedings in all of the following case types:

 What if I need an interpreter, but the court does not provide one?

-The court will not provide you with an interpreter if you are involved in a civil, small claims, or family law case that does not involve a domestic violence restraining order.
+The court will not provide you with an interpreter if you are involved in a case type other than those listed in “General Information” above.
 If you need an interpreter to help you understand what is said during one of these court proceedings, you may bring a relative or a friend to interpret for you.
-You may not bring your child to interpret for you during a family court services mediation session.
+You may not bring your child or any minor to interpret for you during a court hearing or a family court services mediation session.

 Search for an Interpreter